 Building respectful relationships with communities, both municipal and Indigenous, and informing and engaging people are among the key objectives identified for the plan.
-We heard that being inclusive in developing and implementing the transportation plan is important, and there was much discussion about how best to achieve this.
-We heard people talk with each other and reconsider their thinking over the course of the discussion and in response to the back-and-forth exchange of ideas and thinking through implications of possible approaches.
-Through the conversation, people grappled with what can be practically achieved, and what is workable and justified given the need to advance Canada's plan.
+Being inclusive in developing and implementing the transportation plan is important, and there was much discussion about how best to achieve this.
+It is important that through the conversation, people grappled with what can be practically achieved, and what is workable and justified given the need to advance Canada's plan.

-After much consideration and discussion among individuals and groups in a variety of engagement and dialogue settings over the past several years, a set of principles emerged to guide our first steps in moving forward together.
-We heard broad agreement on these principles.
-We heard the way forward will be challenging but, with patience and time, we can and will move forward together.
+After much consideration and discussion among individuals and groups in a variety of engagement and dialogue settings over the past several years, a set of principles emerged to guide our path forward.
+We accept that the way forward will be challenging, but with patience and time, we can and will move forward together.

-Principles and activities
+Inclusivity principles and activities